UPES B.Tech Admissions 2026

 5. Stay Consistent, Avoid Burnout, and Track Your Progress

-Consistency is more important than studying for long hours in bursts.
+Consistency is more important to rank in JEE Main 2026.
 Build a daily routine that includes concept learning, problem-solving, revision, and test-taking.
 Equally important is taking short breaks, getting adequate sleep, and maintaining your physical and mental health.
 Avoid distractions like excessive screen time or peer comparisons.
 Keep a progress tracker to monitor how much syllabus you’ve completed, your test scores, and improvement areas.
 This keeps you motivated and helps you make data-driven adjustments to your preparation plan.

 Subject | Book Title | Author/Publisher | Purpose |